Department of Labor Logo United States Department of Labor

 Professional, scientific, and technical services 9

-Most purchasing managers and buyers and purchasing agents work in offices.
+Most purchasing managers and buyers and purchasing agents work in an office setting.
 Travel is sometimes necessary to visit suppliers or review products.

 Work Schedules

 Most purchasing managers and buyers and purchasing agents work full time.
-Overtime is common in these occupations.
+Some work more than 40 hours per week.
+For others, part-time work may be common.

 How to Become a Purchasing Manager, Buyer, or Purchasing Agent About this section